shallomkanyori/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 100-decimal_to_hexadecimal converts a number stored in the environment variable DECIMAL from decimal to hexadecimal
 - 101-rot13 encodes and decodes text using the rot13 encryption
 - 102-odd prints every other line from the input starting with the first line
+- 103-water_and_stir adds two numbers stored in environment variables WATER, in base water and STIR, in base stir., and prints the result in base bestchol